 The Library's DVD Collection, containing over 2500 documentary and entertainment DVDs, is housed behind the Library Services Desk.

-DVDs can be checked out for 3 days, and renewed for an additional 3 days.
-The overdue fine for a DVD is $1.00 per day.
+DVDs can be checked out for 10 days and renewed for an additional 7 days.

 Finding DVDs in Library Search